yaphi1/jsc/outreach/css-tricks/css-tricks_tracking_tags.md

 ##Conclusion

-Tracking tags are a controversial subject because they're responsible for so much good and bad on the internet.
+Advertisers' tracking tags are a controversial subject because they're responsible for so much good and bad on the internet.

 In a lot of ways, they make the internet better by helping enable high-quality free content.
 They make people's lives better through relevant ads that solve real problems.
 They help small businesses compete.